Natural Mosquito Repellents – Recommendations & Recipes

 This post may contain affiliate links.
 Read my full disclosure here.

-It’s frustrating to work so hard at making my yard a place to relax, only to be attacked by blood sucking mosquitoes when I go outside!
+It’s frustrating to make my yard a place to relax, only to be attacked by blood sucking mosquitoes when I go outside!
 I swear I emit a homing device to mosquitoes as soon as I walk out of my house.
 My husband on the other hand, can stand by a swamp all day and never get bit!

 We choose natural mosquito repellents and plants that repel mosquitoes because DEET has been linked to nerve damage.